 In the air I felt confident and comfortable on glides, but when using speedbar the harness pulls on the lower back (though less than the EASINESS 2).
 Valery from Advance commented: “the angle between the back and the thighs, and the angle between the thighs and lower legs are changing, so the pressure also changes.
 We tried to find the best way for the line coming from the risers and going to the speedbar, with an angle as open as possible.
 Another pulley position will not change a lot but will require new straps, more materials and weight.
 Most of the pilots flying the EASINESS use the speedbar very seldom, much less than an XC pilot”.
 I found the speedbar webbing loop not entirely easy to find with my foot, but it was comfortable enough for occasional use.

 Who is it for?

 Recreational pilots who like an upright harness position with ‘legs free’ freedom.
 Pilots who hike up to launch and want to dramatically reduce their kit weight.
 Travellers who are tired of lugging huge bags through transit.
 Pilots who have light or at least semi-light wings.

-Join Greg as he turns the Advance Easiness 3 inside out
+Join us as we turn the Advance EASINESS 3 inside out…

 Brought to you by Flybubble